 - borrowing risk

 - concentration risk

 - equity risk

+- ESG investment/consideration risk

 - small capitalization risk.

-As at April 6, 2023, CI North American Dividend Fund owned approximately 47.07%, of the fund, which results in large redemption risk.
+As at May 7, 2024, CI North American Dividend Fund owned approximately 38.97%, of the fund, which results in large redemption risk.

 You will find an explanation of each risk as well as an explanation of other general risks that apply to the fund under "What is a Mutual Fund and What are the Risks of Investing in a Mutual Fund? - Types of Risk".
 You will also find an explanation of the additional risks that an investment in an ETF Series and/or Hedged Series may be subject to.